-Asset quality pressures emanating from Covid-19 pandemic-induced disruption - Given the pandemic-induced disruption and resultant slowdown in economy, SBICPSL's asset quality has come under significant pressure as reflected by the uptick in percentage of gross non-performing loans to 4.99% as on March 31, 2021, from 2.01% as on March 31, 2020.
-Further, it had restructured about 7.6% of the loan book (under the RBI's resolution plan) as on March 31, 2021 (2.7% of which has been already classified into NPA), whereby the outstanding balances were converted to term loans with tenor up to two years and interest rate in mid-teens.
-However, in H1 FY2022, the asset quality pressures eased to a limited extent with GNPA and restructured portfolio declining to 3.4% and 3.9% (0.8% of which is already under NPA classification), respectively.
-In this regard, while SBICPSL's past track record of range-bound asset quality metrics provides comfort, the evolving asset quality trajectory over the near to medium term, especially considering the pandemic-led uncertainties and resultant impact on profitability will remain a monitorable.
-Also, given the recent clarification by the RBI on IRAAC norms, the company's headline gross NPA numbers could increase from the current levels, though adequate provision buffer available on the balance sheet could cushion the incremental impact on profitability.
-Further, ICRA notes that the share of transactors (consumer who pays credit card balance in full and on time every month) in the receivables mix has increased to 35% and 37% as on March 31, 2021 and September 30, 2021, respectively, from 27% as on March 31, 2020, reflecting on the relatively tighter sourcing done after FY2020.
-The remaining receivables mix is in the form of revolver (consumer who carries a credit card balance from one month to the next): 27%, term balances (EMIs): 32%, restructured book: 4%, as on September 30, 2021.
+Asset quality pressures - Given the Covid-19-induced disruptions and the resultant slowdown in the economy, SBICPSL's asset quality came under pressure as reflected by the uptick in the percentage of gross non-performing loans to 4.99% as on March 31, 2021 from 2.0%, as on March 31, 2020.
+Further, the company had restructured 7.6% of the loan book (under the RBI's resolution plan) as on March 31, 2021 (2.7% of which has been already classified into NPA), whereby the outstanding balances were converted to term loans with a tenor of up to 2 years and interest rate in the mid-teens.
+However, in 9M FY2022 the asset quality pressures eased with the GNPA% and restructured portfolio declining to 2.4% and 2.0% (0% of which is already under NPA classification), respectively, as on December 31, 2021.
+In this regard, SBICPSL's track record of range-bound asset quality metrics over several years provides comfort.

+Also, ICRA notes that the share of transactors (consumer who pays credit card balance in full and on time every month) in the receivables mix increased to 35% and 38% as on March 31, 2021 and December 31, 2021, respectively, from 27% as on March 31, 2020, reflecting the relatively tighter sourcing done after FY2020.
+As on December 31, 2021, the remaining receivables mix was in the form of revolver (consumer who carries a credit card balance from one month to the next; 27%), term balances (EMIs; 33%) and the restructured book (2%).

 Monoline nature of operations with presence in relatively risky target segment - Due to the nature of its business, SBICPSL's product diversification remains low, being concentrated only in the credit cards business.
-Also, the company's portfolio remains relatively risky, being largely unsecured, with only 2% of the portfolio being secured in nature as on March 31, 2021.
+Also, the company's portfolio remains relatively risky as it is largely unsecured.
+Only 2% of the portfolio was secured in nature as on March 31, 2021.